slate-app/slate-api/docs/Slate API.md

 ```

 `/works` endpoint accepts couple of parameters you can use to narrow down results.
-All of them are explained http://[your-slate-domain/api/v1/doc.
+All of them are explained at http://[your-slate-domain]/api/v1/doc.

-Lets pull 5 works sorted by title for client named Snickers:
+Let's pull 5 works sorted by title for client named Snickers:

 ```php
 $client = new GuzzleHttp\Client();